 Soil gets enough bacteria.
 So put a thin layer of soil on the compost to decompose the ingredients faster.

 Water is not essential for making compost.
-But if the weather is hot and dry then add some water on the compost pile.
+But if the weather is hot and dry, then add some water to the compost pile.

 Ingredients You Should Avoid to Add Your Compost Pile

-Some household ingredients break down slowly, release bad smell, and attract natural critters and pests.
-So, you should avoid these following ingredients when making your homemade compost.
+Some household ingredients break down slowly, release bad smells, and attract natural critters and pests.
+So, you should avoid the following ingredients when making your homemade compost.

 - Any types of animal products like meat, bones, fat, skin, or others.